 AMORDEGRC

-The AMORDEGRC function is used to calculate the prorated depreciation of an asset for a specified accounting period using the coefficient method.
-This function is commonly used in accounting and financial analysis to determine the depreciation expense on assets over time.
+The AMORDEGRC function calculates the prorated depreciation of an asset for a specified accounting period using the coefficient method.
+It is used in accounting and financial analysis to determine depreciation expense over time.

 =AMORDEGRC(Cost, Date purchase, Date start, Period, [Basis])